-How to do Time Management for CAT 2020 Exam?
+How to do Time Management for CAT 2021 Exam?

-How to do Time Management for CAT? - Time these days is precious and becomes more valuable when you are planning to crack India’s toughest exam i.e. CAT.
+How to do Time Management for CAT? - Time these days is precious and becomes more valuable when you are planning to crack one of the toughest exams i.e. CAT.
 But the question that bothers CAT aspirants is “How to do Time Management for CAT?”.
 Managing time is the most important and crucial aspect when it comes to CAT preparation.

 Topper’s Say on Time Management

-Another CAT 2019 topper Sukumar said, “Time management combined with my knowledge on my strong and weak areas benefited me to get 99+ which I never expected.
+Another CAT topper Ashish Sen said, “Time management combined with my knowledge on my strong and weak areas benefited me to get 99+ which I never expected.
 I managed to schedule the preparation time along with placement preparation.
 During the exam, I found 2 sections in DILR time taking and chose not to attempt them.
 Coming to QA, I knew which questions I would solve in 60 minutes and attempted only 20 questions.”

 Quick Links -